All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Linear wave propagation; plane waves; reflection and refraction; dispersion induced by geometry and by material properties.
 Application of integral transform methods.
 Selected topics in nonlinear elastic, anelastic, and anisotropic wave propagation.
-Prerequisites: MAE 231A-B-C or consent of instructor.
+Prerequisites: graduate standing or consent of instructor.

 MAE 242.
 Robot Motion Planning (4)

 Modeling, solving, and analyzing planning problems for single robots or agents.
 Configuration space for motion planning, sampling-based motion planning, combinatorial motion planning, feedback motion planning, differential models, and nonholonomic constraints.
 Basic decision-theory and dynamic programming, sensor and information spaces.

 MAE 247.
 Cooperative Control of Multi-agent Systems (4)

 Tools for the design of cooperative control strategies for multi-agent systems are presented.
 Topics include continuous and discrete-time evolution models, proximity graphs, performance measures, invariance principles, and coordination algorithms for rendezvous, deployment, flocking, formation of autonomous vehicles and consensus.